Decay of weakly charged solutions for the spherically symmetric Maxwell-Charged-Scalar-Field equations on a Reissner-Nordstr\"{o}m exterior space-time

 \abstract

-We consider the Cauchy problem for the (non-linear) Maxwell-Charged-Scalar-Field equations with spherically symmetric initial data, on a fixed sub-extremal \footnote{Our convention is that it includes Schwarschild black holes as well.} Reissner--Nordstr\"{o}m exterior space-time.
+We consider the Cauchy problem for the (non-linear) Maxwell-Charged-Scalar-Field equations with spherically symmetric initial data, on a sub-extremal Reissner--Nordstr\"{o}m or Schwarzschild exterior space-time.
 We prove that the solutions are bounded and decay at an inverse polynomial rate towards time-like infinity and along the black hole event horizon, provided the charge of the Maxwell equation is sufficiently small.

 This condition is in particular satisfied for small data in energy space that enjoy a sufficient decay towards the asymptotically flat end.